Spontaneous emergence of van der Waals interaction in piezo-resonators - a road to phase coherence at mK temperatures

-While the first term, in presented model, corresponds to the temperature independent resonance frequency determined by elastic properties of the quartz, the second term reflects the temperature contribution to the resonance frequency due to the rising stiffness of the potential energy provided by the van der Waals interaction acting between the dipoles.
+While the first, constant term, in presented model, corresponds to the resonance frequency determined by the elastic properties of the quartz, the second term reflects the temperature contribution to the resonance frequency due to the rising stiffness of the potential energy provided by the van der Waals interaction with decreasing temperature.

-Figure \ref{fig3} shows the temperature dependencies of the tuning forks' resonance frequencies normalized to the maximal values, measured in temperature range from 25\,mK to $\sim$ 1\,K. Solid lines represent the fits to experimental data using expression $f_{tf} = \sqrt{a + b.L(T_c/T)}$ (see Eq. (\ref{equ7})), where $a = f_0^2$, $b$ is the fitting constant characterizing the additional contribution to stiffness due to the van der Waals interaction, $T_c = pE_{loc}/k_B$ is the critical temperature and $L(T_c/T)$ is above-mentioned Langevin function.
+Figure \ref{fig3} shows the temperature dependencies of the tuning forks' resonance frequencies normalized to the maximal values, measured in temperature range from 25\,mK to $\sim$ 1\,K. Solid lines represent the fits to experimental data using expression $f_{tf} = \sqrt{a + b.L(T_c/T)}$ (see Eq. (\ref{equ5})), where $a = f_0^2$, $b$ is the fitting constant characterizing the additional contribution to the stiffness due to van der Waals interaction, $T_c = pE_{loc}/k_B$ is the critical temperature and $L(T_c/T)$ is the above-mentioned Langevin function.
 Presented fits show a good qualitative agreement with the experimental data.
 In fact, the values of critical temperatures $T_c$ for all three forks are almost the same: they are in range between 1.1\,K and 1.5\,K, which allows to estimate the energy of the van der Waals interaction to be of the order of $\sim$ 2$\times$10$^{-23}$\,Joule ($\sim$ 0.12\,meV).
-We should also note that $b$ fitting constants grow linearly with inverse value of the effective mass of the forks that qualitatively supports presented model (see \cite{supp}).

 Inset to Fig. \ref{fig3} shows the dependence of the $b$-constants obtained from the fits as a function of the effective mass $m_{eff}$.
 The $b$-constant is expressed as The values of the effective mass for individual tuning forks were calculated using expression $m_{eff}=0.25 \emph{L}\emph{T} \emph{W} \rho_{SiO}$, where $\emph{L},\emph{T},\emph{W}$ are the geometrical length, the thickness and the width of the arms of individual forks, respectively, and $\rho_{SiO}$ is the mass density of the $SiO_2$.
 Pre-factor $0.25$ counts for an effective displacement of the forks' arm (mass) during oscillations.
 The calculated values of the effective mass for individual forks are as follow: 32\,kHz fork - $m_{eff}$= 1.7573E-7\,kg; 77\,kHz fork - $m_{eff}$= 1.5582E-7\,kg; 100\,kHz fork - $m_{eff}$= 1.3992E-7\,kg.
 A linear dependence of the experimental values of $b$-constants on $1/m_{eff}$ shown in inset of Fig. \ref{fig3} supports presented phenomenological model.